My Approach to Helping

 More Info About My Practice

-While I do not take insurance, my services are often eligible for out-of-network coverage.
-This is ideal for those who prefer the anonymity of not having a diagnosis on their permanent medical records.
+I am an out-of-network provider, which means that I do not take insurance.
+This is ideal for those seeking more specialized clinicians and those who prefer the anonymity of not having a diagnosis on their permanent medical records.
 What we talk about is truly kept confidential vs. using your insurance coverage, which often involves a mandatory diagnosis and may involve reporting the content of your session to a third party.

 Specific Issue(s) I'm Skilled at Helping With